CISteefel/CrunchTope/README.md

 ### Compilation

+To run on Windows, first download and install Visual Studio 2022.
+Then download and install Intel oneAPI Base Toolkit, choosing the option to integrate with Visual Studio.
+The installation script should provide the option to link with Visual Studio 2022, if it doesn't, then something is wrong with the Visual Studio installation.
+Then download and install Intel oneAPI HPC toolkit.
+Once installed, you should see the option to start a Intel oneAPI command prompt for Intel 64 for Visual Studio.
+Starting this will set all of the Environment Variables for the use of oneAPI.
+Then run from this same Command Window:

+    C:\cygwin64\bin\mintty.exe -

+to start up a Cygwin window (Unix) that inherits the Environment Variables from the oneAPI Command Prompt.
+From here set the PETSC_DIR

+    export PETSC_DIR=/cygdrive/c/software/petsc

+and continue to build PETSC-3.21.6 from the same Cygwin terminal.

 A limited set of tests indicate that the "simpler" build of PETSc and Crunch with downloaded Blas-Lapack libraries (no MKL) and no MPI is faster.
 So we recommend using this configure.py script to build (first) PETSc, then Crunch:

     export PETSC_DIR=/cygdrive/c/software/petsc